notcamslice/frmp-landing-page/README.md

 A lightweight and clean landing page built for **First Response Multiplayer (FRMP)**.
 This was originally designed and deployed under GTAPoliceMods, and is now released to the community as a free and open-source resource.

+Originally developed under GTAPoliceMods for the First Response Multiplayer project.
+Now open-sourced by notcamslice for anyone to use.

 ---

 ## 🧾 Overview